buildtesters/buildtest/docs/batch_support.rst

     echo "partition:" $SLURM_JOB_PARTITION

-The ``cori.slurm.knl_debug`` executor in our configuration file is defined as follows
+The ``perlmutter.slurm.debug`` executor in our configuration file is defined as follows

 .. code-block:: yaml
     :emphasize-lines: 5-10

     system:
-      cori:
+      perlmutter:
         executors:
           slurm:
-            knl_debug:
+            debug:
               qos: debug
-              cluster: cori
-              options:
-              - -C knl,quad,cache
-              description: debug queue on KNL partition

-With this setting, any buildspec test that use ``cori.slurm.knl_debug`` executor will result in the following launch option: ``sbatch --qos debug --clusters=cori -C knl,quad,cache </path/to/script.sh>``.
+With this setting, any buildspec test that use ``perlmutter.slurm.debug`` executor will result in the following launch option: ``sbatch --qos regular </path/to/script.sh>``.

 Unlike the LocalExecutor, the **Run Stage**, will dispatch the slurm job and poll until job is completed.
 Once job is complete, it will gather the results and terminate.